seguyy/medical-cost-analysis/README.md

 ## 1. Objective

-The goal of this project is to analyze the relationship between individual medical insurance costs of people with demographic, lifestyle, and health-related factors
+The goal of this project is to analyze the relationship between individual medical insurance costs of people with demographic, lifestyle, and health-related factors.

 The analysis will focus on building a linear regression model to determine whether demographic, lifestyle, and health-related factors significantly influence medical insurance costs in the US.